-Why use this parser?
+Why use this analyzer?

 What is a CSR?

-- your public key
+- Your public key (RSA or EC)

-- a signature made with your private key to prove possession
+- A signature made with your private key to prove possession

 When to generate a CSR?

-- Creating or renewing a TLS certificate for web server, API, MTA
+| New certificate | Creating a TLS certificate for web server, API, MTA |

-- Switching from RSA to EC for better performance
+| RSA to EC migration | Switching to EC key for better performance |

 What should a good CSR contain?

-- Public Key type RSA 2048 min, ideal 3072 or EC P-256/P-384
+- Public key: RSA 2048 bits minimum (ideally 3072) or EC P-256/P-384

-- Signature SHA-256 recommended
+- Signature: SHA-256 recommended (SHA-1 rejected)

-Useful OpenSSL examples
+OpenSSL examples

-RSA 3072 CSR with SAN
+RSA 3072 CSR with SANs

-# san.cnf
+san.cnf file:

 [ req ]